sourcegraph/handbook/content/departments/ceo-team/ceo-shadow-program.md

 The CEO Shadow Program is designed to provide a unique and compelling opportunity to any and all Sourcegraph teammates.
 It's aim is to be as inclusive as possible so any and all travel-related expenses (detailed below) will be covered by the program and not draw down from your [individual travel budget](../../benefits-pay-perks/benefits-perks/travel/index.md).

+**NOTE:** Quinn's calendar is very fluid.
+CEO Shadows should not expect to finalize their air travel and hotel until 1-2 weeks before their scheduled rotation.
+We understand this makes planning difficult, but the CEO Team will do their best to solidify Quinn's schedule as soon as possible in order to minimize disruption.

 #### Lodging

 Lodging during the CEO shadow program is provided by the company and will only cover for the "active" shadowing period.
 If travling a long distance and loding is needed over the weekend, please clear with the Chief of Staff (@Connor O'Brien )first.

 Lodging is booked in accordance with our [company travel policy](../../benefits-pay-perks/benefits-perks/travel/index.md).
 We use TripActions.

+We typically suggest CEO Shadows stay in San Francisco, but CEO Shadows should work with the EBP on where to stay to minimize travel and expense based on Quinn's calendar.

 #### Airfare